ltgcgo/docs/src/octavia/support/implementation.md

 </div>

 ### Notes
+- Some cells are blank because they are in an invalid combination.
+For example it doesn't make sense to indicate MIDI 2.0 status in a MIDI 1.0 column.
 - The state engine itself may truncate the resolution of some MIDI 2.0 messages, which effects transmission but not passthrough.
 Other components, including MICC, are not affected by truncation.

+### Explanations
 - `??`: Ignored bytes.
 - **Omni**: When active, a single part will receive from all channels (N:1).
 Octavia does *not* support this mode in any form, its scope only maps channels to parts in a 1:N relationship.